Unravel Two: Development

 In May 2016, EA announced the developers of Unravel, Coldwood Interactive, had signed a publishing deal for their next game.
 This game was later confirmed to be Unravel Two.
 On June 9, 2018, at their 2018 E3 press conference, EA announced Unravel Two would be released that same day.

 According to the game's producer, Michael Gill, Unravel Two was not released on the Nintendo Switch as "it would have taken another half a year or so."
 On February 13, 2019, Nintendo announced that the game would arrive on the Nintendo Switch through its Nintendo Direct presentation.

 Reception

-According to review aggregator Metacritic, the game received "generally positive reviews" upon release.
+According to review aggregator website Metacritic, the game received "generally positive reviews" upon release.